Access Training (S W) Ltd

 Access Training are based in St Austell and deliver high quality accredited training courses for industry in a wide range of subject areas including first aid, health and safety, hospitality and licensed trade and security.

-We are also one of the industry’s foremost providers of funded learning and support programmes.
+We are also one of the industry’s foremost providers of funded learning and support programmes for learners with Special Educational Needs.
 These offer customers Matrix Accredited Information, Advice and Guidance, one to one support, assistance with career development, training and sustainable employment opportunities across a wide range of industry sectors throughout Southern England and Wales.

 Who to contact